Volunteer for Charity

 Their willingness to throw themselves into life at CancerCare enables us to concentrate on doing what we do best – helping people across Lancaster, Morecambe, Kendal and Barrow.
 Could you volunteer for charity?

-Our volunteers bring their life experience and skills to bear in a range of roles including manning the reception desk, driving clients to appointments and helping oversee events such as the Cross Bay Walk.
+Our volunteers bring their life experience and skills to bear in a range of roles including manning the reception desk, driving clients to appointments and helping oversee fundraising events, from coffee mornings to supermarket collections, from sponsored walks to community fun days.

 Ask them, and our volunteers will say that helping out at CancerCare is a great way to make new friends, gain new experiences and give something back to the local community.